South Korea's all-purple Banwol Island is a photographer's dream - KESQ

 A South Korean farming community has reinvented itself by transforming into an attraction perfect for the Instagram era.

-Banwol Island, off the western coast of central South Korea, has become known as “the purple island” after painting the roofs of some 400 buildings a lovely shade of lilac.
+Banwol Island, off the west coast of southern South Korea, has become known as “the purple island” after painting the roofs of some 400 buildings a lovely shade of lilac.
 In addition, there are fields of lavender, amethyst-hued telephone boxes and a big purple bridge.

 And with the country’s borders essentially closed due to the coronavirus pandemic, travel-hungry people are flocking to the area.
 Between June and August of 2020, more than 100,000 visitors came to Banwol Island, a 20% jump from the previous year.